robertbrada/PyQt-image-annotation-tool/README.md

 # PyQt Image Annotation Tool

-This app is used to label images in a directory.
+This app is used to label images in a given directory.
-Labeled images can be moved/copied into directories, which are named as assigned labels.
+Labeled images can be moved or copied into sub-directories, which are named as assigned labels.
-It's a single Python script with GUI.
+The app is just a single Python script with GUI.

-For example you have folder ./data/images/ with a lot of images and you need to assign some label(s) to these images.

 ![PyQt Image Annotation Tool GUI](https://i.stack.imgur.com/iihhf.png)

 ## What can this app do
+For example you have folder ./data/images/ with a lot of images and you need to assign some label(s) to these images.

 - it can assign multiple labels to one image
 - it allows you to choose number and names of your labels